 - changes of registered office address;

-- changes of directors and their data which is to be entered into register of directors;
+- changes of directors and their data which is to be entered into the register of directors;

-- change of the main type of company’s activity;
+- a change in the company’s main activity;

-- amount of company’s capital (statement of capital);
+- the amount of the company’s capital (statement of capital);

-- company’s shareholders (included into register of members), a number of shares owned by them, share transfers and dates thereof;
+- the company’s shareholders (included in the register of members), the number of shares owned by each of them and any share transfers and the dates thereof;